HastilyConceivedCreatures/safecat/README.md

     The private key is saved in a file `priv.key`, which is not encrypted!
 Unsafe indeed.

-2. `safecat show`.
+2. `safecat show-keys`.
 Shows the last generated private-public keys.
 You can choose which format to show, hex or detailed.
 You need "detailed" if you want to verify the signature in Noir, and "hex" if you verify with safecat.

     Here's how you show the detailed format:
     ```
-    safecat show --format detailed
+    safecat show-keys --format detailed
     ```
     and here's how you show the hex format:
     ```
-    safecat show --format hex
+    safecat show-keys --format hex
     ```

 3. `safecat sign "message"`.
 Signs a message using the last generated private-public key.
 By default, the message is hashed using the Poseidon hash function, but you can change it to SHA-256 using the --hash option.
 You can also choose a format as before.